Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on Surgical Layer Selection: Experiment 1: Multi-Seed Validation of the Schedule

 \subsection{Results: Convergence Speed}

-The physics method reaches 90\% accuracy at epoch~52---a \textbf{$1.9\times$ speedup} over baseline (epoch~100) and $2.8\times$ over 1cycle (epoch~144).
+The physics method reaches 90\% accuracy at epoch~51---a \textbf{$2.1\times$ speedup} over baseline (epoch~106) and $2.2\times$ over 1cycle (epoch~112).
 This is consistent with the oscillator model's prediction that critical damping produces the shortest settling time.
+Note the plateau cost is visible on this seed too: physics reaches 95\% last (epoch~190).